MatheusPzz/WellnessFusion/README.md

 2. Open the project in Android Studio.
 3. Run the project on an emulator or a physical device to begin your wellness journey.

+Mock user with everything set to see whole app when everything is set:
+Email: example@gmail.com
+Password: 123456

 ## Getting Started

 Here's how to kickstart your **Wellness Fusion** experience: